tomekg1/NetSim/README.md

-\# NetSim Factory Workflow Simulation
+# NetSim Factory Workflow Simulation

 NetSim is a factory workflow simulation project that models and simulates the operations of a manufacturing facility.

-\### Prerequisites
+### Prerequisites

-\- C++17
+- C++17

-\- CMake 3.17
+- CMake 3.17

-\- Google Test framework
+- Google Test framework

 NetSim/

-├── CMakeLists.txt          # Main build configuration
+├── CMakeLists.txt

-├── include/                # Header files
+├── include/

-├── src/                    # Implementation files
+├── src/

-├── test/                   # Unit tests
+├── test/

-└── googletest-master/      # Google Test framework
+└── googletest-master/